atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

     2. If keyboard navigation and interaction REQUIRES specific timing, then check that the interface’s underlying function REQUIRES input that depends on the path of the user's movement (e.g., free-hand drawing; if the underlying function itself requires input that depends on the path of the user’s movement, then it may require specific timing for individual keystrokes).

 ### Test Results
-* If any of the above checks fail, then the content fails this SC
+If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.

 ## Test Procedure for SC 2.1.2 No Keyboard Trap
 ### Select/Identify Content